thornboo/hitsz-connect-verge/README.md

 ## Installation

+You can install HITSZ Connect Verge in two ways: downloading pre-built binaries or building from source.

-### Method 1: Install Binaries (Recommended)
+### Method 1: Downloading pre-built binaries

-HITSZ Connect Verge provides out-of-the-box binaries for Windows.
+HITSZ Connect Verge provides out-of-the-box experience.
 You can download the latest version from the [release page](https://github.com/kowyo/hitsz-connect-verge/releases/latest).

 > [!NOTE]
-> In macOS, you need to go to `Privacy & Security` -> `Security` to allow hitsz-connect-verge.
+> For macOS version, you need to go to `Privacy & Security` -> `Security` to allow hitsz-connect-verge.

-### Method 2: Build from Source
+### Method 2: Build from source

 1. Clone the repository: